 Informed consent was obtained from each patient.
 The procedures followed were in accordance with the Helsinki Declaration of 1975, as revised in 1983.
 The study was approved by the Bioethical Committee of the Medical University of Bialystok.

-Correlations between baseline serum prohepcidin (ng/mL), ALT activity, HCV-RNA, and iron metabolism parameters in studied population
+Table 2 Correlations between baseline serum prohepcidin (ng/mL), ALT activity, HCV-RNA, and iron metabolism parameters in studied population.

 Serum prohepcidin concentrations showed an association with PEG-IFN/RBV therapy effectiveness.
-In the first 7 d after the introduction of PEG-IFN/RBV, a gradual and reversible decrease in serum prohepcidin was observed regardless of HCV genotype (Tables and ).
-In the following phase, a further decrease of prohepcidin during antiviral therapy was noted in the HCV genotype 1 responder group, from 88.8 ± 14.7 ng/mL before therapy to 60.6 ± 2.3 ng/mL in the 48th wk (Friedman ANOVA test, ?2 = 9.6, P = 0.04).
-Such an association was not revealed in non-responders, with serum prohepcidin showing stable values (88.3 ± 11.4 ng/mL at baseline vs 82.3 ± 4.4 ng/mL in 48th wk) (Table and Figure ).
-A similar relationship was observed in genotype 3a individuals, with a statistically significant decrease in serum prohepcidin only in responders (99.5 ± 5.2 ng/mL at baseline vs 72.7 ± 6.1 ng/mL in the 24th wk, P = 0.01) (Table and Figure ).
+In the first 7 d after the introduction of PEG-IFN/RBV, a gradual and reversible decrease in serum prohepcidin was observed regardless of HCV genotype (Tables 3 and 4).
+In the following phase, a further decrease of prohepcidin during antiviral therapy was noted in the HCV genotype 1 responder group, from 88.8 ± 14.7 ng/mL before therapy to 60.6 ± 2.3 ng/mL in the 48th wk (Friedman ANOVA test, χ2 = 9.6, P = 0.04).
+Such an association was not revealed in non-responders, with serum prohepcidin showing stable values (88.3 ± 11.4 ng/mL at baseline vs 82.3 ± 4.4 ng/mL in 48th wk) (Table 3 and Figure 2).
+A similar relationship was observed in genotype 3a individuals, with a statistically significant decrease in serum prohepcidin only in responders (99.5 ± 5.2 ng/mL at baseline vs 72.7 ± 6.1 ng/mL in the 24th wk, P = 0.01) (Table 4 and Figure 2).

-Serum prohepcidin concentrations in genotype 1 HCV-infected patients during antiviral therapy with respect to SVR (mean ± SE)
+Table 3 Serum prohepcidin concentrations in genotype 1 HCV-infected patients during antiviral therapy with respect to SVR (mean ± SE).

 The above mentioned observations were further confirmed by the significant association between serum prohepcidin and HCV viral load during the treatment.
 HCV-RNA at the 12th wk was positively correlated with baseline (R = 0.63, P < 0.005) and 12th wk (R = 0.60, P = 0.01) serum prohepcidin concentrations in genotype 1 HCV-infected individuals.
 A similar analysis was not possible for genotype 3a since HCV-RNA was detectable only in 6 of 24 patients at the 12th wk.